Design Overview

 Press Fit (Interference Fit)

-In principle, when the fit is too tight, radial bearing preload increases, therefore:
+In principle, when the fit is too tight, the radial preload of the bearing increases.
+As a result:

 - Surface pressure in the raceway